clovertrail/clovertrail.github.io/_posts/2017-10-17-KVM-Paravirt-Spinlocks-Perf.markdown

 {:.mbtablestyle}

 ### Summary
+From performance perspective, the problem with TAS unfair lock is cache line contention or cache line bouncing.
+The more tasks are pounding on the lock, the worse its performance becomes especially on a relative big NUMA system, for example, 4 NUMA nodes.
+PV qspinlock solves the cache line bouncing issue.
+For small number of contention tasks, TAS may performance better.
+If the contending task number exceeds a threshold (not yet found because test CPU does not have enough cores), pvqspinlock will perform better, however, vCPU overcommitment will greatly increase vCPU preemptions.
+Since PV qspinlock introduces overhead to resolve preemption issue, TAS may beat PV qspinlock if the overhead becomes bottleneck.

-KVM's PV spinlock still needs to be improved, but currently there is no efficient mechanism for the VM to communicate with Hypervisor to avoid LHP and LWP.
+KVM's PV spinlock still needs to be improved, but currently there is no efficient mechanism for the VM to communicate with Hypervisor to avoid LHP and LWP (to resolve preemption).

 [LHP_LWP]: http://dl.acm.org/citation.cfm?id=3064180&dl=ACM&coll=DL&CFID=984392879&CFTOKEN=64855677
 [UNFAIR_CACHE_BOUNCING]: https://lwn.net/Articles/590243/